andrewbaxter/terrars/readme.md

 - Not all Terraform features have been implemented

-  The only ones I'm aware of missing at the moment are resource "provisioning" and for-each/count.
+  The only ones I'm aware of missing at the moment are resource "provisioning" and collection type references.

-- References for collection types are not implemented

-  I don't know if those are generally valid in the first place, outside of for-each/count.

 - `ignore_changes` takes strings rather than an enum